 The 2.5 TSI motor – which weighed just 183kgs - was based on a Volkswagen Jetta block, but was re-cast for the TT application in vermicular-graphite iron, with its direct injection head taking its cue from the Audi R8 V10’s design.
 Despite the motors relatively mellow 1.2bar boost, it achieved its maximum torque of 450nm from just 1,600 til 5,300rpm, whilst peak power of 250kw came in from 5,400 to 6,500rpm.
 And naturally, it had that famously charismatic engine note first seen in the rally-bred quattro road cars of the Eighties.

 With its ultra-compact boosted five cylinder up front, a manual transmission and Quattro – the TT RS’ mechanical lineage could easily be traced back to the original ur-quattro.
 Paired with a short-shift close-ratio 6-speed manual, the TT RS was obscenely quick, rocketing from 0-100kph in just 4.6 seconds – quicker than just about anything in its class.
 The Quattro all-wheel drive system provided an 80:20 split front to rear in normal driving conditions but the Haldex diff could send up to 100 per cent of torque to the rear if required.

-The TT RS went on to become a favourite amongst modifiers, and with light modifications could see it breaching the 10 second barrier on the drag strip.
-It was regarded as a junior R8, and despite its steep price of R707 500 when Audi SA launched it in 2010, it boasted truly staggering performance paired with typically classy Audi build quality.
+The TT RS went on to become a favourite among modifiers, and with light modifications could see it breaching the 10 second barrier on the drag strip.
+It was regarded as a junior Audi R8, and despite its steep price of R707 500 when Audi South Africa launched it in 2010, it boasted truly staggering performance paired with typically classy Audi build quality.
 It paved the way for many Audi Sport models like the current TT RS, and with only a handful imported, the original TT RS it will no doubt be a future classic.